wireapp/wire-server/docs/src/developer/developer/pr-guidelines.md

 If a cassandra schema migration has been added then

-- [ ] Run **`make git-add-cassandra-schema`** to update the cassandra schema documentation.
+ - [ ] Run **`make git-add-cassandra-schema`** to update the cassandra schema documentation

 ## Incompatible schema migrations and data migrations

-If the PR contains a cassandra *schema* migration which is backwards incompatible, a changelog entry should be added to the `0-release-notes` section, detailing measures to be taken by on-premise instance operators.
+If the PR contains a cassandra *schema* migration which is backwards incompatible, a changelog entry should be added to the release notes.
 See [notes on Cassandra](https://github.com/wireapp/wire-server/blob/develop/docs/developer/cassandra-interaction.md#cassandra-schema-migrations) for more details on how to implement such schema changes.
 A similar entry should be added if the PR contains a *data* migration.

+ - [ ] Add a changelog entry in `0-release-notes` detailing measures to be taken by instance operators

 ## Adding new public endpoints